dynastymasra/gochill/README.md

-Log output format have 2 type `JSON` and `TEXT`, if use `TEXT` it will use library [Logrus](https://github.com/sirupsen/logrus) for output. this can be set to environment variable with registered key `JSON_FORMAT`, this boolean value. if set false it will use `TEXT` if true output will set to `JSON` format. default value always set to false
+Log output format have 2 type `JSON` and `TEXT`, if use `TEXT` it will use library [Logrus](https://github.com/sirupsen/logrus) for output. this can be set to environment variable with registered key `JSON_FORMAT`, this boolean value. if set false it will use `TEXT` if true output will set to `JSON` format. default value always set to true

 # Hostname